ervandew/eclim/src/doc/content/vim/java/search.rst

   :JavaSearch -p MyClass* -t all -x declarations

-- pattern: The pattern to search for.
+- -p <pattern>: The pattern to search for.

   Ex.